matrix-org/matrix-spec-proposals/proposals/3488-location.md

 If `m.asset` is missing from the location's content the client should render it as `m.self` as that will be the most common use case.
-Otherwise, if it's not missing but the type is invalid or unkown the client should attempt to render it as a generic location.
+Otherwise, if it's not missing but the type is invalid or unknown the client should attempt to render it as a generic location.
 Clients should be able to distinguish between `m.self` and explicit assets for this feature to be correctly implemented as interpreting everything as `m.self`